ofenbach/catengine/README.md

 # usage
 You need the main and framework folder.
 Fix the imports depending on your main package.
 To launch the engine, use GameStart.java, as you can see in the example folder.
+Different Guide: engine/installation_guide.txt

 # use cases
 - creating simple 2D games